SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/05-Stash.md

 majority of OSG sites.
 Jobs can then access the files as if they are on the compute node and only the files that are accessed will be transferred.

-Further down we will introduce another solution: StachCache and stashcp.
+Further down we will introduce another solution: StashCache and stashcp.

 Since the output files are small (i.e. < ~1GB), using the `transfer_output_files` option
 in your submit file and allowing HTCondor to manage transferring outputs from